Key takeaways

 Endocrine complications

 Tirzepatide can cause endocrine complications, including multiple endocrine neoplasia syndrome Type 2 (MEN2) and medullary thyroid carcinoma (MTC).
-These are types of cancers that arise from thyroid C-cell.
-Their warning signs may take the form of a lump along your neck, swelling, trouble swallowing, or vocal strain.
+These cancers arise from thyroid C-cells.
+Their warning signs may include a lump in your neck, swelling, trouble swallowing, or vocal strain.
+If there is a personal or family history of these cancers then Mounjaro should be avoided.

 How to stop taking Mounjaro